 Ozeki Karatamba Honjyozo Sake is the masterpiece of the Tamba Toji (brewmaster).
 Their unique brewing method and technique produce this superb, dry and crisp sake.
 Ozeki Karatamba has a full-bodied, rich taste that feels smooth on the palate.
 This is the perfect sake to indulge yourself!

 Recommended serving temperature: Chilled, room temperature, 5-10 ℃ and 40-45 ℃

 Flavour: Dry & Smooth

 Food Pairing: Spicy Dishes (e.g. Buffalo wings), Grilled Salmon, Fried food

-Authentically dry Kiku-Masamune Kasen Honjozo Sake which boasts a refreshing, rich taste that is free of impurities.
-Not to mention its clean and crisp finish that leaves you wanted more.
+Authentically dry Kiku-Masamune Kasen Honjyozo Sake which boasts a refreshing, rich taste that is free of impurities.
+It has a clean and crisp finish that leaves you wanted more.
 Not to mention, Kiku-Masamune has switched to using the traditional Kimoto method for brewing since September 2009, refining this exceptional label to perfect a balanced taste and powerful, crisp finish.
 It has been in the market for over 30 years and is considered one of the most famous sake in Singapore.